-Dental fillings not only restore a tooth that has been damaged by tooth decay, but it can also help the tooth remain in your mouth and keep its original shape and size.
+Dental fillings are a form of restorative dentistry that not only restores a tooth that has been damaged by tooth decay, but it can also help the tooth remain in your mouth and keep its original shape and size.
 This can prevent discomfort and problems with your bite later on in life.
 There are three main types of filling materials that we typically use in our office, and the type that we choose when we repair your tooth will largely depend on the location of your tooth and the degree of decay.

 One of the more common types of dental filling material is called amalgam.
 Amalgam is made of silver, tin, and mercury and despite their bad reputation, they are quite safe.
 They are best on your back teeth because they are quite strong and durable.
 We do not recommend amalgam on your visible front teeth due to their color, however.
 While this is a strong and reliable material, please be aware that it will eventually need to be replaced and due to it shrinking and expanding when you eat hot or cold foods, it may damage your tooth over time.

 Another popular type of material that we use for tooth decay fillings is called composite resin.
 Composite resin is made of a combination of materials, including plastic and ceramic.
 It is not as durable as amalgam and can be brittle, which means that it can chip or break over time.
 It can last up to ten years and is better for your visible front teeth because it is tooth-colored and will blend in better.
 Unlike amalgam, it does not shrink or expand, which means it is gentler for your tooth.

 Finally, we like to use porcelain on fillings.
 Porcelain is a great choice for many patients because it is stronger and more durable than composite resin, but it can also be dyed to match your teeth, which makes it look natural.
 It does not shrink or expand like amalgam, and it can last quite a long time if you take good care of your teeth.
 It can be used on both your molars or your visible front teeth.